HOME

 The program does the best possible job with byes, but in truth there is no just way to compare players who have played different numbers of games.
 A bye may arise due to an odd number of players starting, or a player dropping out later.

 1. The computer will accept an odd number of players in a section.
 Unlike earlier versions of the program it is NOT necessary to enter a dummy player.
-The features below will NOT work if you mark a bye by playing a player against A BYE.
+The features below will NOT work if you mark a bye by playing a player against a fictitious player such as A BYE.

-3. The default way of dealing with an assigned bye from version 5.10 onwards is to designate the allocated bye as a win with a spread of +1.
+3. The ASPA convention is that an allocated bye counts as a win with a spread of +1.
 This will improve that player's placing in the tournament but will count for nothing for ratings purposes.

 4. A tournament director may overrule the default status by designating a particular nongame to be a designated win, loss or draw.
 (Keyboard shorcuts Ctrl-W, Ctrl-L or Ctrl-D or menu item Edit)